martinholecekmax/gatsby-websocket-api/README.md

 ### Windows

 If you develop on Windows, you can either use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the server on your machine or you can use relative paths.
-If you use the WSL, you can use the same environment variables as on the linux server.
+If you use the WSL, you can use the same environment variables as on the Linux server.
 If you use relative paths, you need to use the relative paths to the Gatsby project and the output directory.

 For example, if you have the following structure.